jparrill/hypershift-disconnected/docs/content/common/hypervisor/packaging.md

 ## Kcli

-We will use [Kcli](https://kcli.readthedocs.io/en/latest/) to deploy the Openshift Management cluster and some other virtualized components.
-For that we will need to install and configure the hypervisor with these commands:
+We will utilize [Kcli](https://kcli.readthedocs.io/en/latest/) to deploy the Openshift Management cluster and various other virtualized components.
+To do so, you'll need to install and configure the hypervisor using the following commands:

 ```bash
 sudo yum -y install libvirt libvirt-daemon-driver-qemu qemu-kvm